fastify/fastify/docs/Reply.md

 <a name="server"></a>
 ### .server
-Contains a reference to the server object of the current scope.
+The Fastify server instance, scoped to the current [encapsulation context](Encapsulation.md).

 ```js
 fastify.decorate('util', function util () {